dashpay/docs/docs/user/governance/understanding.rst

 ===============

-To guarantee long term sustainability of the blockchain, the network keeps a portion of the block rewards back as new blocks are created, with the masternode operators tasked to act as stewards and invest in the maintenance and expansion of the network by voting.
+To guarantee long term sustainability of the blockchain, the network keeps a portion of the block subsidy back as new blocks are created, with the masternode operators tasked to act as stewards and invest in the maintenance and expansion of the network by voting.
 This results in faster development and promotion, creating a virtuous cycle that